DanielJWilliamson/LinkDive/README.md

 - Development auth: the frontend and Axios client send `X-User-Email` automatically (demo identity) for backend routes.
 - Mock/Live toggle: On the dashboard, use the “Data Source Mode” card to switch between Mock and Live.
 If provider credentials are missing scope/subscription, the UI shows an explainer and the system safely falls back to Mock.
 - Seeded/example data: A few example campaigns are visible in Mock mode to help you explore the UI quickly.

+### UI tips
+- Homepage view toggle: In the top-left of the dashboard, switch between Cards and Table.
+The choice persists via `?view=` and localStorage.
+- Campaigns table: Columns are Client, Campaign, Start Date, Monitoring Status.
+Default sort is Start Date (newest first).
+Click a header or press Enter/Space when focused to toggle sorting.
+The current sort is announced via `aria-sort`.
+- Campaign view header: Labeled grid shows Client Name, Campaign Name, Start Date, Monitoring Status, and Client Domain.
+The status pill reflects Live/Paused.
+- Coverage table: Select rows and click “Copy Selected URLs” to copy unique URLs.
+If no rows are selected, verified coverage is copied by default.
+Sticky toolbar includes selection count, status filter, and search.

 ## 🔐 Pre-public Repo Security Checklist